Personal-Library/quote-carousel/README.md

 ## Description

 This is a mock quote carousel I am building for future projects.
-The goal is to have a lightweight, smooth carousel primarily for testimonials.
+The goal is to have a lightweight, smooth testimonials carousel that has customizable animations and is debounced to prevent click spam.

 ## Technologies